ray710mond/Linear-Algebra-Project/README.md

 Step 4: Set up linear regression with Numpy, Pandas, and Scikit Learn Least-squares for line/plane/higher-dimensional object of best fit to data

-Step 5: Polynomial Interpolation to predict a salary (dependent output variable) based on all of the independent input variables
+Step 5: Use orthogonal projection to predict a salary (dependent output variable) based on all of the independent input variables

 Step 6: Find a player value index (percent-difference between predicted salary and actual salary)